boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This work is compatible with the framework defined in {{!RFC9543}} which describes network slicing in the context of networks built from IETF technologies.

 The realization approach described in this document is typically triggered by Network Slice Service requests.
 How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
-Network Slice Service mapping considerations (e.g., mapping between 3GPP to IETF service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.
+Mapping considerations between 3GPP and IETF Network Slice Service (e.g., mapping of service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.

 Although this document focuses on 5G, the realizations are not fundamentally constrained by the 5G use case.
 The document is not intended to be a BCP and does not claim to specify mandatory mechanisms to realize network slices.
 Rather, a key goal of the document is to provide pragmatic implementation approaches by leveraging existing readily-available, widely-deployed techniques.
-The document is also intended to align the mobile and the IETF perspectives of slicing.
+The document is also intended to align the mobile and the IETF perspectives of slicing from a realization perspective.

 A brief 5G overview is provided in {{sec-5g-overview}} for the reader's convenience.
 The reader may refer to {{TS-23.501}} or {{5G-Book}} for more details about 3GPP network architectures.